 Hold-open systems make fire protection doors accessible

 They can be quite irritating for people who need to pass through them repeatedly: smoke and fire protection door must remain closed.
-Unless they are equipped with a hold-open system, they can remain open because hold-open systems guarantee safe closing of doors in the event of a fire.
+Unless they are equipped with a hold-open system, in which case they can remain open.
+Because hold-open systems guarantee doors will close safely in the event of a fire.
 Because these are complex installations, regular maintenance is mandatory.

-Fire and smoke protection doors: necessary, but often inconvenient
+Fire and smoke protection doors: necessary, but often irritating

 Fires can break out quickly, often without anyone noticing.
-Sealing is always the most effective measure to prevent the spread of deadly smoke gases.
+Sealing off is always the most effective measure to prevent the spread of deadly fumes.
 This means that fire resistant walls in buildings should prevent the spread of fire and smoke for as long as possible.
 However, they can do this only if the fire protection closers (fire protection doors) in fire protection walls, i.e. doors and gates, are closed in the event of fire.
-Fire protection doors must feature door closers so that they shut independently.
+Fire protection doors must therefore shut independently by means of door closers.

 But doors are often difficult to open.
-Often opening a door is in itself felt to be difficult and impractical.
-Children and people with physical limitations may require external help.
-For these people, a door is a barrier.
-Keeping doors open for longer periods, or permanently, is often therefore often desirable in normal situations.
-However holding a door open mechanically using a wedge or hook is grossly negligent from a fire protection point of view because the door closer is then unable to close the door in the event of a fire.
+Even opening the door is in itself frequently felt to be inconvenient and impractical.
+Children and people with physical limitations may need external help.
+For them, a closed door can be a barrier.
+Keeping doors open for longer periods, or even permanently, is often therefore often desirable in everyday situations.
+Holding a door open mechanically using a wedge or hook for example is, however, grossly negligent from a fire protection perspective because the door closer is then unable to close the door in the event of a fire.

-FA GC 170 - example of a hold-open system
+FA GC 170 - Example of a hold-open system © GEZE GmbH

 Hold-open systems instead of wedges

-Approved electric hold-open systems are more beneficial and suitable than wedges in terms of fire protection technology.
+Approved electric hold-open systems are more practical and completely safe in terms of fire protection.
 They disable the self-closing function of a fire protection door in a controlled way.
-This means that they keep fire protection doors open, but automatically release them in the event of a fire so that door closers can do their job.
+This means that they keep fire protection doors accessibly open, but automatically release them in the event of a fire so that the door closers can do their job.

 Hold-open systems are complicated technical systems.
-They consist of at least one fire detector, one power supply, one hold-open device and one trigger mechanism.
+They consist of at least one fire detector, a power supply, a hold-open device and a trigger mechanism.
 Hold-open devices are often electro-magnetic systems such as hold-open magnets, magnet valves and magnet couplings.
-Hold-open magnets require magnetic counter plates to be mounted on the wall.
+Hold-open magnets need wall-mounted magnetic counter plates.
 The other systems are already integrated into the door closer or the guide rail.

 The door can be released manually at all times

-If an open door needs to be closed, intervention is possible at any time and the hold-open function can be triggered manually.
-This is because the type authorisation from the German Institute for Construction Technology (DIBt) prescribes a manually-operated trigger option.
-This can be achieved with a manual trigger switch, which switches off the holding current, can perform this function.
-This must be red and display the inscription “close door" .
-They must also be located nearby, and must not be covered by doors which block access.
+If the door should not be open, people can intervene at any time and trigger the hold-open function manually.
+This is because the general construction technique permit from the German Institute for Construction Technology (DIBt) prescribes a manually-operated trigger option.
+This can be achieved with a manual trigger switch which switches off the holding current.
+This must be red, and display the wording 'close door' .
+They must also be located within easy reach, and must not be concealed by doors which block access.
 If the hold-open device can be triggered by slightly pushing on the door leaf, no manual trigger switch is needed.

 Hold-open systems for fire protection doors

-Fire and smoke protection doors should prevent fire or smoke in buildings from spreading.
+Fire and smoke protection doors prevent fire or smoke in buildings from spreading.
 German construction law regulates specifications for these hold-open systems.
-Fire and smoke protection doors must be self-closing, in line with the "Guideline for the Authorisation of Fire Protection Closers” (Richtlinien für die Zulassung von Feuerschutzabschlüssen) of the German Institute for Construction Technology (DIBt) in Berlin.
-If they need to be kept open, an officially approved hold-open system is acceptable.
+Fire and smoke protection doors must be self-locking in accordance with the “Guidelines for the Statement of Approval for Fire Protection Closers” (Richtlinien für die Zulassung von Feuerschutzabschlüssen) of the German Institute for Construction Technology (DIBt).
+If they are kept open, only an officially approved hold-open system is acceptable.

-A hold-open system requires a general type authorisation (aBG) as proof of usability in Germany.
-For this, it must be subject to a suitability inspection in accordance with the requirements of the German Institute for Construction Technology (DIBt).
-This type of authorisation is usually valid for five years and can be extended on request.
+A hold-open system needs a general construction technique permit (aBG) as proof of usability in Germany.
+For this, it must be subject to a suitability inspection in accordance with the specifications of the German Institute for Construction Technology (DIBt).
+This type of statement of approval is usually valid for five years and can be extended on request.

-If the general type authorisation for a hold-open system expires, the installation is no longer approved for installation in the building.
+If the general construction technique permit for a hold-open system expires, the installation is no longer approved for installation in the building.
 Existing installations may continue to be used, however, if they meet the original demands, and are regularly inspected and maintained.
-Building operators should therefore keep the acceptance protocol from the company which installed the installation, and the proof of usability.
+Building operators should therefore retain the acceptance protocol from the company which installed the installation, and the proof of usability.

 Generally, only complete hold-open systems with all the corresponding parts are inspected and approved.
-Exchanging an individual component for a device which is no longer listed in the type authorisation results in the whole hold-open system losing its operating permission.
-A new acceptance process is needed after valid authorisation has been obtained.
+Exchanging an individual component for a device which is no longer listed in the construction technique permit results in the whole hold-open system losing its operating permission.
+A new acceptance process is needed after a valid statement of approval has been obtained.

 The building operator must retain all documentation in relation to the correct installation and successful acceptance.
 This must be produced on request (for example fire inspections made by the municipal authorities, fire service).

 Fire protection doors must be officially approved as "fire protection closers" by the German Institute for Construction Technology (DIBt).
 Installations added to a hold-open system at a later date are considered as changes to a fire protection door.
-Operators therefore need to demonstrate that the intended changes correspond to permissible changes and extensions for fire protection closers, or that a conversion is in line with the instructions of the fire protection door manufacturer.
+Operators therefore need to demonstrate that the intended changes correspond to permissible changes and extensions for fire protection closers, or that a conversion is in line with the fire protection door manufacturer's specifications.

 Simple installation and commissioning via ECwire technology

-Versions of GEZE hold-open systems are available with double wire ECwire technology for simple cabling, for example additional smoke detectors.
+Versions of GEZE hold-open systems are available with double wire ECwire technology for the simple cabling of additional smoke detectors, for example.
 This system permits convenient installation, networking and commissioning of additional ceiling-mounted detectors.

 GEZE hold-open devices

-The following are also included in the GEZE range: a number of hold-open devices for overhead and integrated door closers, floor-mounted door closers and for automatic swing door drives.
+The GEZE portfolio also includes: a number of hold-open devices for overhead and integrated door closers, floor-mounted door closers and for automatic swing door drives.
 These can be individually integrated into the building concept according to a client's wishes.
-A hold-open device is part of a hold-open system, which it forms together with a smoke switch control unit (including a trigger mechanism, a fire detector and a power supply).
+A hold-open device is thus part of a hold-open system, which it forms together with a smoke switch control unit, a trigger mechanism, a fire detector and a power supply.

 Numerous standards and guidelines

 With its specialist knowledge and many years of experience in fire protection planning, GEZE is well positioned to provide comprehensive consultancy support.

-GEZE installers are trained to meet all standards and guidelines, and so that the installed hold-open system meets demands.
+GEZE installers are trained to comply with all standards and guidelines, so that the installed hold-open system meets expectations.

 Acceptance and maintenance: performed only by experts